DavidSchurer/DavidSchurer/README.md

 ## Hi, I'm David Schurer

-* I'm currently in my last quarter pursuing a B.S. in Computer Science and Software Engineering at the University of Washington Bothell
+* I'm a recent graduate from The University of Washington Bothell with a B.S. in Computer Science and Software Engineering
 * My technical experience includes programming in C++, HTML, CSS, JavaScript, React, and Next.js
 * I have previous internship experience as a Data Management/Analyst, currently looking for internships/entry level tech roles
-* Feel free to reach out and connect with me!
-I am looking to collaborate on new projects and I'm interested in front end development
+* I am interested in front end development and looking to collaborate on projects!

   <strong>Email:</strong> david.schurer@yahoo.com <br/>
   <strong>LinkedIn:</strong> https://www.linkedin.com/in/david-schurer/